- Hourly / - BiWeekly /

 Experience: Three years of experience as a buyer performing work involving development of vendor source and the procurement of a variety of supplies, materials, equipment and services.

-Notes: Applicants may substitute additional education at an accredited college or university for up to one year of the required experience at a rate of 30 semester credit hours for one year of experience.
+Note: Candidates may substitute additional education at an accredited college or university at the rate of 30 credit hours for up to one year of the required experience.